IceHogs to Host Pucks and Paws Night on Sunday, April 10

 Pucks and Paws + Paw Patrol Live!: The IceHogs are also teaming up with the Coronado Performing Arts Center and Paw Patrol Live! for the Pucks and Paws game.
 At Sunday's game there will be Paw Patrol trivia and Paw Patrol plush toys tossed out during the game.
 By participating in the in-game contests, fans will have the chances to win tickets to see Paw Patrol Live! at the Coronado on Tuesday, April 19.

 Noah's Ark Animal Sanctuary: The IceHogs will also be accepting item donations for Noah's Ark Animal Sanctuary.
 If fans bring items to Sunday's game they will receive a free ticket to the Wednesday, April 20 game as the IceHogs host the Grand Rapids Griffins at 7:00 p.m.
-The items most needed can be found by going to noahsarkanimals.org and clicking the "donation" tab.
+View the list of items most needed at Noah's Ark.
 Donations can be made at any entrance to the BMO Harris Bank Center.
-If fans are unable to bring donations to the game, donations can also be accepted through Amazon.

 • Discuss this story on the American Hockey League message board...